ibm-cloud-docs/sap-powervs/create-cos-instance.md

 ```

 ### Install AWS CLI to upload the binaries (optional)
+{: #solution-create-cos-instance-prereq-aws-cli}

 Once the bucket has been created, you'll need a way to upload your installation binaries.
 You can do so by using the {{site.data.keyword.cloud_notm}} console in your browser without the need to install any additional tools.
 If you don't want to or can't use the {{site.data.keyword.cloud_notm}} console, this tutorial also describes how to use the AWS CLI.
 However, it is possible to use many other S3-compatible tools they just aren't covered in this tutorial.
-For information about uploading objects to COS, you can check out [Upload data]() and [Storing large objects]() in the official {{site.data.keyword.cloud_notm}} Object Storage documentation.
+For information about uploading objects to COS, you can check out [Upload data](/docs/cloud-object-storage?topic=cloud-object-storage-upload) and [Storing large objects](/docs/cloud-object-storage?topic=cloud-object-storage-large-objects) in the official {{site.data.keyword.cloud_notm}} Object Storage documentation.

 The easiest way to install AWS CLI is via `pip install awscli`.

-For more information about using the AWS CLI with the {{site.data.keyword.cloud_notm}} Object Storage, check out [Using the AWS CLI](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli).
+For more information about using the AWS CLI with the {{site.data.keyword.cloud_notm}} Object Storage, check out [Using the AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli).

 ## Create a COS Service Instance with a Storage Bucket
 {: #solution-create-cos-instance-creation}